abdulhamid261/create_tables.py/README.md

-# Project: Data Modeling with Postgres
+# Project: Data Modeling with mysql